nostr-wine/filter-relay/README.md

 ### Public Relays Broadcast List

+Filter supports [NIP-65](https://github.com/nostr-protocol/nips/blob/master/65.md).
+Your events are automatically broadcasted to your first 4 "write" relays and the first 4 "read" relays from the first 5 tagged users.

-These are the relays we are currently broadcasting events to in real time.
+In addition, these are the public relays Filter is currently broadcasting events to in real time:

 - wss://relay.damus.io
 - wss://nos.lol